Audio Tracks and Clips

 The terms channel, track and clip can be a little confusing, especially because some programs may use them to mean slightly different things.
 Within Audacity, the meaning is as follows:

-- A channel is for audio input or output.
+- A channel is for audio recording (input) or playback (output).
 Audacity can record two channels of input (stereo), and more if you have a special sound card or audio device that supports more than two simultaneous channels.
-Audacity only supports two channels of output, no matter what kind of audio hardware you have.
+Audacity supports only two channels of playback (output), no matter what kind of audio hardware you have.